stephenmittag/afterbuyapi/README.md

-# WkAfterbuyApi
+# WkAfterbuyApiBundle

-The WkAfterbuyApi provides a Symfony2 service to interact with the [Afterbuy XML API](http://xmldoku.afterbuy.de/dokued/) using Guzzle.
+The WkAfterbuyApiBundle provides a Symfony2 service to interact with the [Afterbuy XML API](http://xmldoku.afterbuy.de/dokued/) using Guzzle.

 Installation
 ----------------------------------------------------------------